Wired Residential Network

 What kinds of additional devices can I use on the CUMC network?

 CUMC cannot allow routers or wireless access points on the network in part due to security issues.
 VoIP (voice over IP) is also not allowed on the network.
-Gaming devices can be registered by reading the instructions and submitting complete information on the
+Gaming devices or smart TVs can be registered by reading the instructions and submitting complete information on the

 Register Your Console form from any computer.